Skip to content

 sh

-Typical update time: under a minute on supported architectures.
+Typical update time: under a minute.

 Manual binary-only update